 As many of you know, I moonlight as a tattoo artist several days a week.
 This is something I've been doing for about two years now and it has made an enormous difference in my life, both personally and artistically.
-Most artists are acquainted with the fact that it's nearly impossible to make a living from art, let alone a middle-class living, and even should someone accomplish this goal, there is no long term stability thanks to the ever changing economy.
+Most artists are acquainted with the fact that it's nearly impossible to make a living from art, and even should someone accomplish this goal, there is no long term stability thanks to the ever changing economy.
 Thus, most artists have a part-time job or teach, or come up with other ways to monetize on their art.
 Thanks to a few flukes, I stumbled into tattooing.
 It uses my art skills and provides me with well-paid work, so that when I do paint, I can focus on making my art great without the concern of sales overriding everything.

 I get emailed several times a month from other realist artists and students asking if tattooing is a viable side gig for them, and if so, how to approach getting into the industry.
 But should one do it?
 The tattoo industry is well-known for it's hurly burly, wild west bad assery, so you have to be tough like me.....I kicked some kid's ass once in 6th grade and got detention.
 There are more tattoo artist positions out there than art teacher positions, and the compensation is far better ($100-180 per hour, depending on your shop and city).
 It's surprisingly economy proof, whereas art sales and teaching decidedly are not, and it's a fun job most of the time.